tmr08c/basicbrogrammer.github.io/content/articles/using-github-to-crosspost-to-dev-to.md

         'Content-Type': 'application/json',
         'api-key': this.token,
       },
-    }).then((response) => response.json());
+    }).then((response: any) => response.json());
   }
 }

-module.exports = new DevTo();
+export default new DevTo();
 ```

 That's really it.
 That's all the code needed to keep you from having to copy and paste your blog markdown to multiple distributors!

 # DaAction

-As I was writing this code, I was like why don't I make it a Github action and share it with anyone that would like to use it.
+As I was writing this code, I was like why don't I make it a GitHub Action and share it with anyone that would like to use it.
 So I did 😎.

 <br>

-Let's take a look at how you can use this action in your Github blog repo.
+Let's take a look at how you can use this action in your GitHub blog repo.

 <br>

-Inside your Github repo, add a workflow file.
+Inside your GitHub repo, add a workflow file.
 Mine is `.github/workflows/crosspost.yml`.

 <br>